Learn how you can use Cloudflare load balancer (LB) to distribute traffic between AWS (Amazon Web Services) and GCP

 - Expand Session Affinity and select By Cloudflare Cookie if you need to enable session stickiness

 - Enter a pool name, and it’s the origin (server where traffic should be redirected to)

 - Next, you can configure a health check.

 A health check is essential.
-It will allow Cloudflare to stop sending traffic to the faulty origin when a health check fails.
+Cloudflare will stop sending traffic to the faulty origin when a health check fails.

 - If your origin is listening on port 80, then you can select HTTP or https for 443 port.